duyhotung/docker_basic/README.md

-# Docker Amazon Linux LAMP
+# Docker Amazon Linux Newbiz
 Creates a newbiz stack image using the official Amazon Linux image for Docker

 * Apache 2.4